szukalski/zooweb/content/career/deep-work.md

 ### Shallow Work

-Noncognitvely demanding, logistical-style tasks, often performed while distracted.
+Noncognitively demanding, logistical-style tasks, often performed while distracted.
 These efforts tend not to create much new value in the world and are easy to replicate.

 ### Deep Work